uranian throne

 "Do not you tell us what we wish," said the leader.
 However, he signalled for the others to stay put.
 "You go get him."

-It was another tiny moral victory for Hyala.
+It was a tiny moral victory for Hyala.
 She and Zhavad were permitted to lead the way to Nyav's bedroom.

 Slumped in an armchair, the nebulee vaguely lifted his head.
 The women hastened to his side.
-Each took an arm and with suppressed urgency murmured at him.
-The arresters watched stonily as Nyav was part coaxed, part heaved to his feet, while Hyala's glance flicked to and fro as she tried to gauge influences: might flint hearts be softened by the pools of dreamy radiance in the eyes of a nebulee?
+Each took an arm and, with suppressed urgency, murmured at him.
+The arresters continued to watch stonily as Nyav was part coaxed, part heaved to his feet, while Hyala's glance flicked to and fro as she tried to gauge influences: might flint hearts be softened by the pools of dreamy radiance in the eyes of a nebulee?
 It did not look like it.
 The hostile faces remained cold and hard.

 Could she, after all, make a grab, smash the ornament and activate its distress signal?
 It seemed highly likely that she and Nyav Yuhlm were being led out to execution.
 Sufficient emergency, therefore.
 But again the objection: would not a summons for help merely bring disaster upon the city's rightful ruler who, moreover, was her personal friend?
 She reached the same conclusion as before.
 It would be worse than pointless to call the powerless Noad to a scene where he, too, would be snuffed out...
 While engaged in these reflections, Hyala made a mistake: